 We have British (3 pin square) plugs in Zambia.
 There is electricity at your accommodation (including a generator for when the mains power goes off) and you will be able to use all normal electrical appliances such as hair straighteners, iPod, camera chargers, etc.

-If the nature of your intern program includes the need for internet access, then you will be provided access to a computer with net facilities.
-For everyone else, we have a wireless connection at the project which you will be able to link to for a low fixed cost per day, provided you bring your own laptop.
+If the nature of your placement includes the need for internet usage, you will be provided access to a computer with net facilities.
+For everyone else, we have a wireless connection at the office only, which you can link to if you bring your own laptop.
+We ask that you use this only for chatting and sending emails rather than downloading music, films etc, as we have to operate within strict download limits.
 Internet cafes are common in Livingstone.

 The project has a telephone line that your friends and family can contact you on outside of work hours.
 You will not be able to make international phone calls on this line, but you can receive them.

 You will be able to use your mobile phone in Zambia if you enable international roaming before you leave home.
 Alternatively, you can purchase a local sim card for your mobile instead.